usaid-cs/yesterday-i-learned/python.md

 - Guido's stance on Black is: ["Black is overrated unless your team argues over style a lot."](https://twitter.com/gvanrossum/status/1227126706089021440) (2020)
 - [Printing out a KeyError does not print newlines](https://stackoverflow.com/a/46899120/1558430).
 It works for other exceptions.
 - Having `def foo(self)` follows the "explicit is better than implicit" idiom. `thing.foo()` without the `self`, does not.
+- The [borg pattern](https://www.oreilly.com/library/view/python-cookbook/0596001673/ch05s23.html) uses `self.__dict__` in `__init__` to simulate a singleton with multiple copies of the "same" object.
+It is unclear why anyone would do that over [metaclass-produced singletons](https://stackoverflow.com/a/1318426/1558430).
+- Python has a GIL because [it chose to be compatible with C libraries, but C libraries are not threadsafe](https://old.reddit.com/r/programming/comments/mrs0ut/why_is_python_popular_despite_being_accused_of/gup4o63/).
+It was also fine at the time because computers were single-core back then.